-After covering the grid and market design and policy developments and delivering the results of the reviews of the EU communication and documentation covering all efforts to date above, it was possible to now apply the Decision Quality Framework.
-To do this all references and material in the results section above were used, together with the workshops and seminars attended.
+After covering the grid format, market design and policy developments to date and considering the results of the reviews of the EU communication and documentation, it was possible to apply the Decision Quality Framework to determine if the correct policy development and selection was achieved to support decision making quality achieved during policy implementation.

+To do this all references and material in the results section above were used, together with the workshops and seminars attended as described in the research methodology section.
 This would facilitate a decision quality appraisal of this process and was complimented and continuously updated to accommodate the feedback, questions and discussions that were tabled at the seminars and workshops attended (see Research Plan under methods).

-By assuming a stakeholder observer role in the process and by participating in the numerous network events it was possible to follow strategic development, understand stakeholder positions and statements that followed the events and develop material and a logical thread throughout the Decision quality appraisal framework (Spetzler et al., 2016).
+By assuming an observer role in the process and by participating in the numerous network events it was possible to follow strategic development, understand the various stakeholder positions and statements that followed the events and develop material and a logical thread throughout the Decision quality appraisal framework as introduced in the theory section (Spetzler et al., 2016).